python-websockets/websockets/docs/intro/tutorial1.rst

   on the same local network can connect.
 * The third argument is the port on which the server listens.

-Invoking :func:`~server.serve` as an asynchronous context manager, in an ``async with`` block, ensures that the server shuts down properly when terminating the program.
+Invoking :func:`~asyncio.server.serve` as an asynchronous context manager, in an ``async with`` block, ensures that the server shuts down properly when terminating the program.